 What counts as processed meat?

 Processed meat is meat that has been processed to enhance its flavor or to increase its shelf life.
 This processing includes curing, salting, fermenting, or smoking.
-Examples include sausages, corned beef, beef jerky, turkey bacon, and salami as well as canned meat and meat-based sauces.
+Examples include hot dogs (frankfurters), ham, sausages, corned beef, beef jerky, turkey bacon, and salami as well as canned meat and meat-based sauces.

 How does processed meat cause cancer?

 Processed meats are thought to cause cancer in a number of ways.
-Processed meats have additives such as sodium nitrite added during processing, which helps to improve the color and shelf life of the meat.
+Additives such as sodium nitrite are added to meat during processing, which helps to improve the color and shelf life of the meat.
 This nitrite can turn into cancer-causing nitrosamines when meat is cooked at high temperatures, such as when meats are grilled or fried.
-Another potentially cancer-causing group of compounds, Hetrocyclic Amines (HCAs), are also formed when meats are cooked at high temperatures, which may increase the risk further.
+Another potentially cancer-causing group of compounds, heterocyclic amines (HCAs), are also formed when meats are cooked at high temperatures, which may increase the risk further.

-Smoked meats are thought to increase cancer risk as they are high in Polycyclic Aromatic Hydrocarbons (PAHs) which are formed when organic substances such as wood or meat burn.
-PAHs have been shown to cause cancer in animals, and may contribute to the increase cancer risk seen in human studies.
+Smoked meats are thought to increase cancer risk as they are high in polycyclic aromatic hydrocarbons (PAHs), which are formed when organic substances such as wood or meat burn.
+PAHs have been shown to cause cancer in animals and may contribute to increased cancer risk seen in human studies.

-To avoid adding traditional nitrates and nitrites, some companies have turned to more natural ingredients such as beetroot or celery extract to preserve their products.
-These natural ingredients still contain nitrates, however, and so they can still form the nitrosamines which are thought to cause cancer.
-Similarly, products which claim to be ‘naturally’ smoked are still going to contain the cancer-causing compounds created by any type of smoking, hence the cancer risk is still the same.
+To avoid adding traditional nitrates, some companies have turned to more natural ingredients such as beetroot or celery extract to preserve their products.
+These natural ingredients still contain nitrates, however, and so they can still form the nitrosamines which are thought to increase the risk of cancer.
+Similarly, products that claim to be “naturally” smoked are still going to potentially contain the cancer-causing compounds created by any type of smoking, hence the cancer risk is still potentially the same.

 We need perspective with this guidance.
 It does not mean that everyone who eats processed meat will get colorectal cancer.
 It also does not mean that eliminating these meats will eliminate your risk of colorectal cancer.
-As with many components of nutrition science, ‘the dose makes the poison’- it’s about the total amount consumed over a long period of time rather than the once-off indulgences.
+As with many components of nutrition science, it’s about the total amount consumed over a long period of time rather than the one-off indulgences.

-The American Institute of Cancer Research was unable to find a safe limit for processed meats, so the advice has been to avoid it completely.
+The American Institute of Cancer Research was unable to find a safe limit for processed meats, so their advice has been to avoid it completely.
 However, a more sustainable method is to reduce the amount you are eating.
 Eating ham three times per year is not going to have a huge impact on your risk of developing cancer, but eating ham every day for lunch may have the potential to increase your risk of developing colorectal cancer.